centrahq/api-documentation/pages/04.guides/07.pos-integration/docs.md

-##### Check first flow
+##### Check first, then allocate flow
 ###### Warehouse

-The warehouse should be setup to be connected to your brick and mortar and as "Check First", which to centra means that the stock quantities are unreliable and need to be verified before the order is handled.
+The warehouse should be setup to be connected to your brick and mortar and as "Check first, then allocate", which to centra means that the stock quantities are unreliable and need to be verified before the order is handled.
 It is also required that this warehouse is updated with the stores stock values.

 ![pos-check-first-warehouse.png](pos-check-first-warehouse.png)

 ###### Webhooks

-To get notified of new orders to ship from what stores the [Centra webhook API](/plugins/centra-webhook) needs to be setup. make sure to set it up with type Integration API and ensure that "check first" is ticked
+To get notified of new orders to ship from what stores the [Centra webhook API](/plugins/centra-webhook) needs to be setup. make sure to set it up with type Integration API and ensure that "Check first, then allocate" is ticked

 ![pos-integration-api.png](pos-integration-api.png) ![pos-check-first-webhook.png](pos-check-first-webhook.png)